Dima252/elastic-relaxed-queue/README.md

 | `HIGH_THRESHOLD` | `0.30` | `0.20` — expand sooner |
 | `CHECK_INTERVAL` | `1024` | `512` — react faster |
 | `MAX_LANES` | `64` | Physical core count of the server |

+#### Not Done yet
+I flattened the folder so we could be able to run it on the server, and renamed the main benchmark file to MppRunner because it is what we are currently checking on the server.
+I ran some tests. with 0.2 max threshold and 512 interval the results were bad.
+The server fell down so i stopped.

 ### 3 · Write the report analysis section (Priority: High)